enriquegv7/ophthalmology/README.md

-# ophthalmology project based on IA by Enrique.
+# Ophthalmology project based on IA by Enrique.